phaupt/atclient/README.md

 `'STKTIMEOUT' : TerminalResponse '18' - No response from user.`

+`'USERDELAY'  : TerminalResponse will be delayed by 5 seconds each.`

 `'BLOCKPIN'   : Mobile ID PIN will be blocked.`

 ##### Auto start at boot